-This course has been designed to offer the professional graduated in the area of Pedodontic a general review of the theory and clinical practice, and of the knowledge that is required to understand normal growth and development of infants, children and adolescents in its multiple aspects: physical, metabolic, bone and organs.
+This course has been designed to offer the professional graduated in the area of Pedodontic a general review of the theory and clinical practice, and of the knowledge that is required to understand normal growth and development of infants, children and adolescents in its multiple aspects:

+physical, metabolic, bone and organs.
 Factors affecting development at different stages, from conception to maturity will also be analyzed.
 The course will consist of the oral presentation and analysis of assigned reading material.
-The material to be assigned is intended to help the professional development as well as to help him apply these knowledge on his daily involvement with his patients, including diagnosis.
+The material to be assigned is intended to help the professional developed an overall knowledge on human growth and development as well as to help him apply these knowledge on his daily involvement with his patients, including diagnosis.